futurestudio/fixer-node/README.md

 # fixer-node

-A Node.js SDK to interact with the [fixer.io](https://fixer.io) API.
+A Node.js SDK to interact with the [fixer.io](https://fixer.io) API for currency conversion and exchange rates.

 For release notes, see the [CHANGELOG](https://github.com/fs-opensource/fixer-node/blob/master/CHANGELOG.md).